Kyoko Kirigiri: Danganronpa anime

 Kyoko appears as a protagonist of the 2013 anime Danganronpa: The Animation, adapting Danganronpa: Trigger Happy Havoc.

-In the 2016 anime Danganronpa 3: The End of Hope's Peak High School, Kyoko and Aoi Asahina escort Makoto to the Future Foundation whose vice-chairman Kyosuke Munakata places him under arrest for protecting the members of the Remnants of Despair in Goodbye Despair.
-However, this is interrupted by a Monokuma Hunter game alongside other Future Foundation members.
+In the 2016 anime Danganronpa 3: The End of Hope's Peak High School, Kyoko and the Future Foundation enter into another Monokuma Hunter game.
 Every player is given a forbidden action that would instantly kill them through poison.
-Kyoko is split from her allies but is supported by Future Foundation member Koichi Kizakura who keeps in secret that he promised Jin Kirigiri to protect Kyoko.
-After Kizakura sacrifices her life to save Kyoko, she keeps investigating the victims.
-She reunites with Makoto whom she comforts when her friend starts doubting how he can stop Monokuma.
+Kyoko is split from her allies but is supported by Future Foundation member Koichi Kizakura who keeps in secret that he promised Jin Kirigiri to protect Kyoko even at the cost of his own life.
+Later, Kyoko reunites with Makoto whom she comforts when her friend starts doubting how he can stop Monokuma.
 Shortly afterward, Kyoko is presumably killed by the poison in her wristband as a result of her forbidden action, "passing the fourth time limit with Makoto still alive."
 Despite his shock triggering Kyoko's death, Makoto realizes that Kyoko was prepared for her death and that her last wish was that he would never lose the hope he gave her in the original game.
 After stopping Munakata, Makoto learns of Kyoko's works involving the investigation of the dead bodies and learns through her notes the modus operandi to end the killing game.
-At the end of the series, it is revealed she had survived thanks to an antidote created by one of the Remnants of Despair, which slowed the poison's effects and put her in a coma until Mikan revived her.
+At the end of the series, it is revealed she had survived thanks to an antidote created by one of the Remnants of Despair terrorists, which slowed the poison's effects and put her in a coma until Mikan revived her.
 She then becomes a teacher at the New Hope's Peak Academy welcoming Makoto as the headmaster from the rebuilt building.